Skip to content

 How long is a proof of address document valid?

 For most documents (utility bills, bank statements), the standard validity period is 3 months from the date of issue.
-Council tax statements and HMRC correspondence are typically valid for 12 months.
-UK driving licences are accepted until their expiry date, though they may not reflect a recent change of address.
+Council rates notices and ATO correspondence are typically valid for 12 months.
+State driver licences are accepted until their expiry date, though they may not reflect a very recent change of address.

 What is electronic address verification?

-Electronic address verification matches the customer's declared address against external databases such as the electoral register, credit reference agency files or the Royal Mail Postcode Address File.
-The JMLSG accepts electronic verification as an alternative to documentary checks when the data source is reliable and independent.
+Electronic address verification matches the customer's declared address against external databases such as the electoral roll, credit reference bureau files, or Australia Post's address database.
+AUSTRAC accepts electronic verification as an alternative to documentary checks when the data source is reliable and independent.
 It is commonly used in digital onboarding journeys where document upload is not practical.

 How can organisations detect forged proof of address documents?

-Proof of address verification is a foundational element of customer due diligence in the UK.
+Proof of address verification is a foundational element of customer due diligence in Australia.
 As fraud techniques evolve, manual checks alone are no longer sufficient.
 To see how automated proof of address verification works in practice, request a demo of CheckFile.ai and test it with your own documents.

 Ready to automate your checks?